megastef/sematext-js-console-logger/README.md

 # sematext-js-console-logger

+Persist your browser logs in Sematext Cloud with no code changes -  simply use `console.log` to store logs.

 Writing all browser logs to Sematext Cloud.
+This library overwrites `console.log`, `console.error`, `console.warn` functions.
+Logs are displayed in browser console and forwarded to Sematext Cloud.

-This library overwrites console.log, console.error, console.warn functions.
-In additionit installs an error handler that logs all errors.
+In addition it installs an error handler logging all errors.

-All logs are enriched with sessionId, url, userAgent etc.
+All logs are enriched with sessionId from cookies, url, and user agent etc.

 Example web page: